xyproto/simplejwt/README.md

 This example is also available as `cmd/simple/main.go`.

-### Simple server
+## Set up a simple HTTP server

-This is a simple HTTP server that will serve a page at `http://localhost:4000` which contains instructions for how to use `curl` together with it.
+This is a simple HTTP server that serves a page at `http://localhost:4000/` which contains instructions for how `curl` can be used to generate and use JWT tokens together with the `/generated` and `/protected` endpoints.

-The `/generated` handler can be used for generating a JWT token, and the `/protected` handler will only show the protected data if it is given a valid JWT token.
+* `/generated` is for generating a JWT token.
+* `/protected` is for retrieving protected data, but only if it is also given a valid JWT token.

 ```go
 package main